raizen74/chatter-ui/README.md

 GraphQL subscriptions mantain a persistent websocket connection to keep pushing updates to the UI client, when a user enters a chat it stablishes a websocket connection using the `chatId`

 Pushed messages are filtered by `chatId` and not sent to the sender (`userId`)

+Define the `ChatDocument` schema as an aggregation of `MessageDocument` and execute **MongoDB aggregations** in the chats and messages services layers to operate these schemas